 When the road salt enters the soil in high concentrations it will displace other nutrients in the soil and lead to the roots absorbing what is left, sodium and chloride.
 This will lead to nutrient deficiencies and can interfere with photosynthesis and chlorophyll production.
 In toxic levels, it will also cause leaf burn and dieback.
 In smaller concentration, rock salt will pull water out of the tree’s roots dehydrating the tree even more; also known as Chemical Drought.

-Signs Of Rock Sale/Ice Melt Damage On Trees?
+Signs Of Rock Salt/Ice Melt Damage On Trees?

 On Evergreens you will likely start seeing the effects of salt damage in late winter; however, deciduous trees will not show damage until growth resumes in the spring.
 Look for the common warning signs below: